dffo/sane-multi-pdf/README.md

 * "r" will redo the previously scanned page
 * "a" will add a page to the number of pages specified
 * "f" will finish the job and concatenate whatever pages it has already scanned
+* Once you are satisfied with the scanned page, just press enter to move on to the next page.

+Once all the pages have been scanned and converted, they will be concatenated into a pdf and placed in the default directory with the specified name.

 This script is mostly complete but is still a WIP.